-- All approved events will be posted to the GopherLink Events Calendar and will be promoted to all incoming students by the Office for Student Affairs (OSA), Student Unions and Activities (SUA), Orientation & Transition Experiences (OTE), the Academic, Career & Campus Update (ACCU), and the Undergraduate Update (UU).
+- All approved events will be promoted to all incoming students by Student Unions and Activities (SUA) on the SUA website and by Orientation & Transition Experiences (OTE).

-- Student groups are also encouraged to promote their events through other methods, such as social media, using their $50 promotional grant.
+- Student groups are also encouraged to promote their events through other methods, such as social media.

 Are groups allowed to have food at their events?

 - A food permit must be obtained for all events requesting to serve food.
-Student groups should reference the University’s Health & Safety Office guidelines for more information: https://bcd.umn.edu/food-safety/obtaining-food-permit-your-event.
+Student groups should reference the University’s Health & Safety Office guidelines for more information.